Crabman-DF-Mods/dwarfcrafted/README.md

 - __Prismarine:__ a kind of rare undersea stone that shifts colors between various hues of blue and green.
 - __Netherrack:__ oddly soft rock from a hellish plane.
 It can be worked into netherware, much like clay.
 This stone is found only in some titans and forgotten beasts.
 - __Nether Quartz:__ a gorgeous white quartz from a hellish plane.
 This gem is found only in some titans and forgotten beasts.
+- __Glowstone:__ brightly glowing crystal from a hellish plane.
+This glasslike crystal is found only in some titans and forgotten beasts.

 ### Plants
 - __Giant Azaleas:__ huge azaleas that grow as large as an oak tree.